flosskosova/foss4g-2023/content/tutorials/session_leader.md

 ### Interacting with the audience

 Venueless has a built-in feature for Q&A as described above.
 Use it to pass the comments and questions from the audience to your speakers.
-Keep both Venueless and Streamyard open at all times to check the streaming is working.
+Keep both Venueless and Streamyard open all the time to check if the streaming is working properly.

 ### Technical Issues

 //TODO

-If you face any technical issue we don't know how to solve, contact us.
+If you face any technical issue you don't know how to solve, please contact us.